tlylt/bookmarks/README.md

 - Critics are our friends, they show us our faults
   - Something to keep in mind when discussing over code/PR
 - Context, not control
+- Testing can only prove the presence of bugs, not their absence

 </div>

 <div id="zzzSection">